There are many movies that are worth seeing, but there are a lot of stinkers as well. My goal here is to weed out the good from the bad.

-Alita: Battle Angel
+Alita: Battle Angel Tells a Dystopian Story

 The Pros & Cons

-Vector & Chiren (-4pts)
+Vector & Chiren (-5pts)

-The Action & The Visuals (+10pts)
+The Action & The Visuals (+8pts)

 Dr. Ido (+5pts)

-Pro: Alita (+10pts)
+Pro: Alita (+8pts)

-Con: Vector & Chiren (-4pts)
+Con: Vector & Chiren (-5pts)

-Pro: The Action & The Visuals (+10pts)
+Pro: The Action & the Visuals (+8pts)

-If you have seen the trailers, it will have been obvious that the digital effects and visuals would be a huge part of this movie's success.
-I saw the movie in 3D (which I do not normally do, it was just the best showtime for me that day) and was in awe of how well the digital effects were done.
-This is not a movie that will go down in history as one of the greatest visual accomplishments, but I am confident in saying that it will be one of the year's most stunning visual spectacles.
-The main character, Alita, was entirely CGI and yet the character felt very real, as I felt all of the emotion that I would expect from a live action performance.
-The digital effects were incredibly realistic, to the point where I occasionally forgot I was looking at CGI.
+If you have seen the trailers, then you know the digital effects and visuals were a huge part of this movie.
+I saw the movie in 3D—which I do not normally do, but it was the best showtime for me that day—and was in awe of how well the digital effects were done.
+This was not a movie that will go down in history as one of the greatest visual accomplishments, but it looked fantastic.
+The main character, Alita, was entirely CGI and while entirely CGI characters can look off, this one did not.

+I felt all of the emotion that I would expect to from a live action performance, and the digital effects were so good, I occasionally forgot I was looking at CGI.
 On top of the spectacular digital effects and visuals, the action in this movie was a lot of fun.
-The main character is a very powerful cybernetic warrior.
-In addition to making the character come across as really cool, the action was just really entertaining.
+The main character was a very powerful cybernetic warrior, and her action sequences were as exciting as they were great to look at.
 The realistic nature of the digital effects, mixed with the great action sequences, made for a combination that was very fun to watch.